My Journey as a Software Developer

 Within 6 years my role grew to "Lead Developer / Designer" and I eventually left the company after 8 years for a fullstack developer role elsewhere.

-1. Don't Settle: Push Boundaries
+1. Push Boundaries

 Everything can be created.

 If I limited myself to what I already knew, or what I'd already tried and had success with, I would not have grown at all.
+I had to push myself.

-2. Stay Informed & Network
+2. Network

 This may go without saying for many people, but it's still important enough to reiterate here.
 For my first few years as a developer (this might sound silly), I did not know there was an actual developer community out there!